bledsoef/rex-capstone/documents/design.md

 This suite of routes contains all necessary endpoints relating to artists.

-`/uploadSong` - The actual file will be uploaded on the frontend, but given a packet of song data from the frontend, this route will create a new Song object.
+`/uploadSong` - POST: The actual file will be uploaded on the frontend, but given a packet of song data from the frontend, this route will create a new Song object.

-`/uploadAlbum` - The song files will be uploaded on the frontend, but given a packet of album data from the frontend, this route will create a new Album object and Song objects for all of the songs in the album.
+`/uploadAlbum` - POST: The song files will be uploaded on the frontend, but given a packet of album data from the frontend, this route will create a new Album object and Song objects for all of the songs in the album.

-`/registerArtist` - The artist's profile picture will be uploaded on the frontend but this will take in a packet of data and create a new Artist object.
+`/registerArtist` - POST: The artist's profile picture will be uploaded on the frontend but this will take in a packet of data and create a new Artist object.

 #### Playlists

 This suite of routes contains all necessary endpoints relating to playlists.

-`/createPlaylist` - The playlist image will be uploaded on the frontend, but given a packet of playlist data from the frontend, this route will create a new Playlist object.
+`/createPlaylist` - POST: The playlist image will be uploaded on the frontend, but given a packet of playlist data from the frontend, this route will create a new Playlist object.

-`/addSong` - Given a playlist ID and a song ID, this route will create a new PlaylistSong object.
+`/addSong` - POST: Given a playlist ID and a song ID, this route will create a new PlaylistSong object.

-`/removeSong` -  Given a playlist ID and a song ID, this route will delete the existing PlaylistSong object.
+`/removeSong` -  POST: Given a playlist ID and a song ID, this route will delete the existing PlaylistSong object.

-`/followPlaylist` - Given a playlist ID and a user ID, this route will create a new UserFollowedPlaylist object.
+`/followPlaylist` - POST: Given a playlist ID and a user ID, this route will create a new UserFollowedPlaylist object.

-`/unfollowPlaylist` - Given a playlist ID and a user ID, this route will delete the existing UserFollowedPlaylist object.
+`/unfollowPlaylist` - POST: Given a playlist ID and a user ID, this route will delete the existing UserFollowedPlaylist object.

-`/deletePlaylist` - Given a playlist ID, this route will delete the existing Playlist object.
+`/deletePlaylist` - POST: Given a playlist ID, this route will delete the existing Playlist object.

-`/renamePlaylist` - Given a playlist ID and a new name string, this route will modify the existing Playlist object with the new name.
+`/renamePlaylist` - POST: Given a playlist ID and a new name string, this route will modify the existing Playlist object with the new name.

-`/getPlaylistsForUser` - Given a user ID, get all UserFollowedPlaylists that have that user ID or Playlist object that has that creator.
+`/getPlaylistsForUser` - GET: Given a user ID, get all UserFollowedPlaylists that have that user ID or Playlist object that has that creator.

 #### Reviews

 This suite of routes contains all necessary endpoints relating to reviews.

-`/createReview` - Given a data packet containing the review data (rating, comment, rec_id, creator), this route will create a new Review object.
+`/createReview` - POST: Given a data packet containing the review data (rating, comment, rec_id, creator), this route will create a new Review object.

-`/deleteReview` - Given a review ID, this route will delete an existing Review object.
+`/deleteReview` - POST: Given a review ID, this route will delete an existing Review object.

-`/createReviewComment` - Given a data packet containing the review comment data (comment, review_id, creator), this route will create a ReviewComment object.
+`/createReviewComment` - POST: Given a data packet containing the review comment data (comment, review_id, creator), this route will create a ReviewComment object.

-`/deleteReviewComment` - Given a review comment ID, this route will delete an existing ReviewComment object.
+`/deleteReviewComment` - POST: Given a review comment ID, this route will delete an existing ReviewComment object.

-`/updateReview` -
+`/updateReview` - POST: Given the review ID and a packet containing the new information, modify the existing Review object.

-`/getReviewCommentsForReview`
+`/getReviewCommentsForReview`- GET: Given a review ID, return all comments with that review_id field.

-`/getReviewsForRec`
+`/getReviewsForRec` - GET: Given a rec ID, return all reviews that point to that rec_id.

 #### Rex

 This suite of routes contains all necessary endpoints relating to recs.

-`/createRec`
+`/createRec` - POST: Given a packet of data, use that to create a new Rec object in the DB.

-`/deleteRec`
+`/deleteRec` - POST: Given a rec ID, delete the existing Rec Object.

-`/getPendingSentRecsForUser`
+`/getPendingSentRecsForUser` - GET: Given a rec ID, return all data about it.
+This includes the current progress, status, etc.

-`/getAcceptedSentRecsForUser`
+`/getPendingSentRecsForUser` - GET: Given a user ID, return all pending recs they have sent which contain the user ID in the sender_id field.

-`/getCompletedSentRecsForUser`
+`/getCompletedSentRecsForUser` - GET: Given a user ID, return all completed recs they have sent which contain the user ID in the sender_id field.

-`/getArchivedSentRecsForUser`
+`/getArchivedSentRecsForUser` - GET: Given a user ID, return all archived recs they have sent which contain the user ID in the sender_id field.

-`/getPendingReceivedRecsForUser`
+`/getSentRecsForUser` - GET: Given a user ID, return all recs they have sent which contain the user ID in the sender_id field.

-`/getCompletedReceivedRecsForUser`
+`/getPendingReceivedRecsForUser` - GET: Given a user ID, return all pending recs they have recieved which contain the user ID in the recipient_id field.

-`/getArchivedReceivedRecsForUser`
+`/getCompletedReceivedRecsForUser` - GET: Given a user ID, return all completed recs they have recieved which contain the user ID in the recipient_id field.

-`/getFeed`
+`/getArchivedReceivedRecsForUser` - GET: Given a user ID, return all archived recs they have recieved which contain the user ID in the recipient_id field.

-`/archiveRec`
+`/getReceivedRecsForUser` - GET: Given a user ID, return all recs they have recieved which contain the user ID in the recipient_id field.

-`/acceptRec`
+`/getFeedForUser` - GET: Given a user ID, return all recs posted (where is_post is set to True) in the last week that the user has not seen.

-`/completeRec`
+`/archiveRec` - POST: Given a rec ID, delete the current PendingRec object and create a new ArchivedRec object with the rec ID.

-`/checkStatusOfRec`
+`/completeRec` - POST: Given a rec ID, delete the current PendingRec object and create a new CompletedRec object with the rec ID.

 #### Media